-If you want to to see the inside of the palace, you have to get a time-slotted ticket (top tip: best time to visit is before noon and during the week).
+If you want to see the inside of the palace, you have to get a time-slotted ticket (top tip: best time to visit is before noon and during the week).
 The interiors are decorated in the elaborate Baroque tradition with heavy influence from Frederick himself.
-He created his own style now known Frederician Rococo.
+He created his own style, now known as Frederician Rococo.
 The highlights include the Entrance Hall and Marble Hall.

 Sweeping gables, red bricks, and white window shutters straight out of the Netherlands have found a home in Potsdam.
 The Dutch Quarter (Hollaenderviertel) was built in the 18th century for Dutch artisans and craftsmen who were invited to settle down here by Frederick the Great.

-Before the wall fell and Germany was still divided in two, the Glienicke Bridge was one of the most mysterious sites of the Cold War.
-Spanning the Havel river, the bridge connected the soviet-occupied Potsdam in the east with US-occupied West Berlin and the two superpowers used this checkpoint to exchange captured Cold War spies and secret agents.
+Before the wall fell and Germany was still divided into two, the Glienicke Bridge was one of the most mysterious sites of the Cold War.
+Spanning the Havel River, the bridge connected the Soviet-occupied Potsdam in the east with US-occupied West Berlin and the two superpowers used this checkpoint to exchange captured Cold War spies and secret agents.

-The Glienicke Bridge was nicknamed the “Bridge of Spies” after the 1962 exchange of Russian agent Rudolf Abel for downed US pilot Francis Gary Powers.
-One of the largest exchanges took place here on June 12th, 1985.
+The Glienicke Bridge was nicknamed the “Bridge of Spies” after the 1962 exchange of Russian agent Rudolf Abel for downed U.S. pilot Francis Gary Powers.
+One of the largest exchanges took place here on June 12, 1985.
 After three years of negotiation, 23 American agents were given back to the West in exchange for Polish agent Marian Zacharski plus three additional Soviet agents.

-Just north of Potsdam’s city center you’ll find the Russian Colony Alexandrowka.
-Built in 1827, the 13 wooden Russian homes were erected by the Prussian King to house the Russian singers of the First Prussian Regiment of the Guards.
+Just north of Potsdam’s city center, you’ll find the Russian Colony Alexandrowka.
+Built-in 1827, there are 13 wooden Russian homes that were erected by the Prussian King.
+They were built to house the Russian singers of the First Prussian Regiment of the Guards.
 Some of their descendants still live in these beautiful historic homes.

-Surrounded by fruit and vegetables gardens, the little colony is complete with a Russian Orthodox chapel and a Russian teahouse, which is located in the former Warden’s House.
+Surrounded by fruit and vegetable gardens, the little colony is complete with a Russian Orthodox chapel and a Russian teahouse, which is located in the former Warden’s House.